SamsungLabs/imvoxelnet/README.md

    ```

 **ScanNet.** Please follow instructions in [scannet](data/scannet).
-Note that this script works with point clouds and does not accept RGB images.
+Note that `create_data.py` works with point clouds, not RGB images; thus, you should do some preprocessing before running `create_data.py`.
-RGB images may be obtained by running a script from the official [SensReader](https://github.com/ScanNet/ScanNet/tree/master/SensReader/python).
+1. First, you should obtain RGB images.
+We recommend using a script from [SensReader](https://github.com/ScanNet/ScanNet/tree/master/SensReader/python).
-Then, put the extracted camera poses and JPG images along with other `ScanNet` data:
+2. Then, put the camera poses and JPG images in the folder with other `ScanNet` data:
 ```
 scannet
 ├── sens_reader